jonaspoxleitner/articles/flutter/nested_navigation_with_getx.md

 ## Bottom navigation

 As I've mentioned above, nested navigation is also useful when using bottom navigation.
-With this approach, the bottom navigation will always be the same and the screen doesn't need to be repainted.
-First of all, let me show you what exactly we want to accomplish.
+With this approach, the `BottomNavigationBar` will always be the same and this part of the screen doesn't need to be repainted.
+First of all, let me show you what exactly we want to accomplish:

 <img src="./media/nested_navigation_bottom_navigation_bar.gif" width="400">

-Ok, let's take a step back again and analyze what exactly happens in the video:
+Ok, let's take a step back again and analyze what exactly happens in the screen recording:

 1. The user is able to navigate between the home and the settings screen.
 2. When navigating to the detail in settings, the bottom navigation bar is still visible.